Australian SMEs call for reduced company tax rates in upcoming Federal Budget

 “We hope that the government listens to the united call for company tax reform, as business owners gear up for the next economic year ahead,” explained Mr Reed.

-- ends -For further comment or other information please
+- ends -For further comment or other information please contact:

 Saba Chowdhury, MYOB PR Manager

 M: +61 400 300 913 / E: email@example.com